Thunk..Thunk.. Thunk …Thunk …

 Everything is quiet except for the sound of large, heavy feet hitting the dirt.

-We sit and marvel at the spectacle in front of us.
+I sit and marvel at the spectacle in front of me.
 Two flesh and blood tanks engaged in a battle of will and muscle.

 Against all reason the rhinos move gracefully.
 Their bodies oddly light as if they had tiny springs attached to the soles of their feet.
 Only the thick red puffs of Madikwe soil rising into the air belie their immense weight.

 Territory is everything, so they fight.
 The king chases the intruder in and out of the bushes.
 Round and round they go until the offender turns and they are face to to face, eyes bulging, nostrils flaring, and for a moment everything is still.